NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 ## Validating the Installation

 GPU Operator validates the  through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
-If both complete successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core is working as expected.
+If both complete successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the NVIDIA Cloud Native Core is working as expected.
-There are two ways to validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core manually:
+There are two ways to validate NVIDIA Cloud Native Core manually:
-1. Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with nvidia-smi and cuda sample
+1. Validate NVIDIA Cloud Native Core with nvidia-smi and cuda sample
-2. Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with an Application
+2. Validate NVIDIA Cloud Native Core with an Application

-### Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with nvidia-smi and cuda sample
+### Validate NVIDIA Cloud Native Core with nvidia-smi and cuda sample
 This section provides two examples of how to validate that the GPU is usable from within a pod.

 #### Example 1: nvidia-smi